-When I look online, there is a lot of talk about SWIFT transfer fees.
+When you search online, there is a lot of talk about SWIFT transfer fees.

 But a lot of customers forget about the exchange rate.

-For larger SWIFT transfers, the exchange rate tends to be the more significant cost.
+It is worth noting that for larger international transfers, the exchange rate costs tends to be far more significant than the fees.

-On a SWIFT money transfer of say £50,000, say your bank added a 3% margin onto the exchange rate and you also paid £50 in various fees.
+On a SWIFT transfer of say £120,000, say your bank added a 3% exchange rate margin.

-A money transfer specialist can monitor the daily movements in exchange rates and let you know when the rate moves in your favour.
+Some money transfer specialists, such as ourselves, are happy to discuss what's happening in the currency market and let you know when the rate moves in your favour.

 The point is that a better exchange rate will ultimately put more money in your pocket.